Byureghavan: Education

 The Byureghavan State Vocational School is an intermediate college operating since 1974.

 Sport

 The Byureghavan school of sport was opened in 1989 and currently has football, athletics, sambo, judo, wrestling and boxing teams.
 The town is also home to a sports and cultural centre opened in 2010.

-Byureghavan has a municipal stadium with a capacity of 900 expectorates.
+Byureghavan has a municipal stadium with a capacity of 900 spectators.
 It is currently used by the young football teams of Kotayk Province.